bje1012/bje1012.github.io/_pages/about.md

 ---

-I am a second year Ph.D. student in Political Science at the University of South Carolina.
+I am a third year Ph.D. student in Political Science at the University of South Carolina.
 I received my M.A. in <a href='https://politics.ntu.edu.tw/english/'>Political Science from National Taiwan University (Taiwan) </a>, and a B.A.A. in <a href='https://www.sogang.ac.kr/en/university-graduate-school/business-school'>Business Administration and a B.A. in Chinese Culture from Sogang University (South Korea)</a>.

 My research focuses on the dynamics within intrastate wars, with a particular emphasis on third-party interventions.
 It encompasses the strategic decision-making processes that influence the duration and outcomes of civil conflicts, the role of major regional powers as third-party sponsors, and how global media framing shapes third party interventions.
 Methodologically, I am interested in using supervised machine learning to categorize natural language texts and build original datasets, which I combine with advanced statistical modeling to study the interaction between external interventions and conflict dynamics.